Delhi election results: Know the key candidates

 Constituency: Model Town

-Contesting against: Akhilesh Pati Tripathi of the BJP and Akanksha Ola of the Congress
+Contesting against: Akhilesh Pati Tripathi of the AAP and Akanksha Ola of the Congress

 A turncoat, Mishra joined the BJP in 2019 and campaigned for the saffon party in the Lok Sabha elections.
 In his election affidavit, Mishra mentioned two criminal cases against him.